TiesPol/tailwind_standards/README.md

 ## Features
 - TColor: use all tailwind default colors
-- TSize: all tailwind default sizes easily accessable
+- TSize: all tailwind default sizes are easily accessible
-- TWeight: use the naming convention of tailwind for weights
+- TWeight: use the naming convention of Tailwind for weights
 - TText: A extension on the Flutter Text widget that can be styled in the same way as a class in HTML.

 ## Getting started